VasilMerdzhanov90/Tasks-and-projects-tracker/README.md

 SPA for assigned tasks for users.

-Build with React and Firebase for database and authentication, link for deployed project: https://finalproject-1e3fd.web.app/
+Build with React and Firebase for database and authentication, link for deployed project: https://finalproject-1e3fd.web.app/ Only registered and signed users can make tasks and explore existing ones.

  - Multi language application(Bulgarian and English), with personal user settings(set color themes).
  - Optimised for mobile and desktop use.